Sprown/Diamond-price-prediction-depends-on-4C-s/README.md

-# Diamond-price-prediction-depends-on-4Cs
+# Diamond-price-prediction-depends-on-4Cs<br>
-This repo is to predict the price of the diamond using Machine Learning model based on 4C's.
+This repo is to predict the price of the diamond using Machine Learning model based on 4C's.<br>
-4Cs of Diamond (Cut, Color, clarity, Carat)
+4Cs of Diamond (Cut, Color, clarity, Carat)<br><br>

 For this project:
  If you are a beginner: